-What are the dead made of?
+What are the departed made of?
 It is perhaps the most enduring question in human history, yet the answer may not lie in theology, but in thermodynamics.
-If the essence or spirit of a human being is pure energy, it follows that upon death, we simply return to that fundamental state.
-Science supports this through the First Law of Thermodynamics: Energy cannot be created or destroyed; it can only be changed from one form to another.
-In this "death-state," the disincarnate do not vanish; they simply undergo a phase shift into a state of pure, persistent energy.
+Because the essence or spirit of a human being is pure energy, our physical cessation simply triggers a return to that fundamental state, a premise supported by the First Law of Thermodynamics.
+In this transitional state, the bio-electric signature does not vanish; it simply undergoes a phase shift into a state of pure, persistent energy.

-However, this transition raises a secondary mystery: If the disincarnate are pure energy, how is it that we can see, feel, or interact with them?
+However, this transition raises a secondary mystery: if these post-physical energies truly exist, how do they breach the veil for us to see, feel, or interact with them?

-From a physics standpoint, the answer lies in mass.
-Mass is an object’s resistance to changing its speed or energy level.
-If disincarnate entities possessed constant mass, we would share physical space with them in a traditional sense—we would bump into them, they would be visible to everyone, and they would be bound by the same physical constraints as the living.
-But they are not.
-Instead, we must look to particles that mediate the fundamental forces of nature without the burden of mass, such as bosons.
+From a physics standpoint, the answer lies in mass—an object’s resistance to changing its speed or energy level.
+If these post-physical energies possessed constant mass, we would share physical space with them in a traditional sense, bumping into them or seeing them visually, yet their lack of physical constraints suggests they exist instead as massless bosons, the particles that mediate the fundamental forces of nature.

-The most plentiful of these is the photon, which carries the electromagnetic force.
-I propose that if the disincarnate are made of any material other than pure energy, they may exist as cohesive clouds of photons.
-This theory bridges the gap between the seen and the unseen; because photons lack mass, an entity could inhabit our space entirely unnoticed—unless there was a specific reason for them to be seen.
+As the most plentiful of these, the photon carries the electromagnetic force, suggesting that these post-physical energies may exist as cohesive clouds of light.
+This theory bridges the gap between the seen and the unseen because, lacking mass, such an entity could inhabit our space entirely unnoticed—until a specific event causes them to manifest.

-The manifestation itself is likely a feat of electromagnetic manipulation.
-Because photons mediate electromagnetic force, an entity could theoretically generate a localized static electric field.
-This field would act as a magnet for microscopic dust particles and moisture in the air, gathering them into a projection of the entity’s choosing.
-This provides a scientific explanation for why many accounts describe "ghosts" as translucent, monochromatic, or gray—what the witness is seeing is not "solid" matter, but a particulate representation suspended in an energy field.
+This manifestation is likely a feat of electromagnetic manipulation: by utilizing photons to generate a localized static electric field, the entity could draw in microscopic dust and moisture to project a form of its choosing.
+This explains why eyewitness accounts often describe these phenomena as translucent, monochromatic, or gray; the observer is seeing a particulate representation suspended in an energy field rather than solid matter.

 Pamela Nance